 Pre-registration is available on-line for matriculated students only.
 Please contact your advisor prior to course selection and to answer any questions.

-If for any reason you must drop and/or add courses the student may do this provided you have consulted with your advisor and the advisor has signed the form.
+If for any reason a student must drop and/or add courses the student may do this provided they have consulted with their advisor and the advisor has signed the form.
 Note: the student is responsible for payment and/or additional fees as determined by the Bursar’s office.

 NOTE: A course of study should be developed with your advisor.
 Your advisor will place 1 copy in your file and you will retain 1 copy to assist you with your course planning.